 In the 1990s I also did a local-history project for Meadowbrook, the next neighborhood to the north of Wedgwood.
 The collection of photos and Meadowbrook history articles was commissioned for the new Meadowbrook Community Center building, 10517 35th Ave NE, which opened in January 1997.
 The history book is in a display stand in the lobby of the building.
 Most of the Meadowbrook history articles in that display book are now posted here on this blog, as well.

 Launching a blog in 2012

-In 2012 I was still writing for the Wedgwood newsletter when the decision was made to end the paper newsletters and transition to all-on-line website and social-media.
-At that time I started Wedgwood in Seattle History as my personal blog for Wedgwood history articles, separate from the community council webpage.
-I began by updating and reformatting some of my previously-written neighborhood history articles which had been published from 1992 to 2012, and I posted those articles on this blog.
+In 2012 I was still writing for the Wedgwood community newsletter when the decision was made to end the paper newsletters and transition to all-on-line website and social-media.
+At that time I started Wedgwood in Seattle History as my personal blog for Wedgwood history articles.
+I began by updating and reformatting some of my previously-written neighborhood history articles which had been published in the paper newsletters from 1992 to 2012, and I posted those articles on this blog.

-Since 2012 I have continued to do research and writing about the Wedgwood neighborhood.
-Then, when I took the Meadowbrook material which I had written in the 1990s and posted it here on this blog, it was the beginning of expanding Wedgwood in Seattle History to include articles about other neighborhoods of northeast Seattle.
+Since 2012 I have continued to do more research and writing about the Wedgwood neighborhood.
+Then I took the Meadowbrook material which I had written in the 1990s and posted those articles here on this blog.
+That was the beginning of expanding Wedgwood in Seattle History to include articles about other neighborhoods of northeast Seattle.